 Try conservative measures first to control pain, and know the limits and risks of this therapy if you choose to try it.

 Most men who suffer from back pain already know the drill: time heals this wound.
 Over weeks to months, the pain will calm down, and you will slowly return to your normal life.
 In the meantime, try to stay as active as possible and rely as much as possible on over-the-counter pain relievers to help avoid needing a cortisone shots.
 Doctors call these shots corticosteroid injections.

 But for some men, these conservative measures may not relieve the agony soon enough—especially if the problem is back pain caused by irritated spinal nerves.
-After a few weeks, just getting to the bathroom may start to feel like Napoleon's winter march to Moscow.
+After a few weeks, just getting to the bathroom may start to feel like Napoleon's winter march in Russia.
 At that point, you may be offered an injection of a steroid medication to calm the war zone in your lower back.

 Even for nerve-related back pain, guidelines discourage hasty intervention with steroids.
 "You would do less invasive, less aggressive things first," says Dr. Robert Shmerling, an associate professor of medicine at Harvard-affiliated Beth Israel Deaconess Medical Center.

 However, if you choose this therapy, know its limits.
 "The shots are almost always a temporary measure," Dr. Shmerling says.
 "In general, it's for symptom control, and not a definitive treatment for most conditions."

 Used appropriately, steroid injections can calm inflamed joints and tissues but do not speed healing or prevent future problems.
 Here are some of the most common targets for steroid injection therapy:

 What is conservative therapy?